-We derive Luna Labs segment revenues, which are presented as discontinued operations, from providing research and development services to third parties, including government entities, academic institutions and corporations, and from achieving milestones established by some of these contracts and in collaboration agreements.
-In general, we complete contracted research over periods ranging from six months to three years and recognize these revenues over the life of the contract as costs are incurred.
+We derived Luna Labs segment revenues, which are presented as discontinued operations, from providing research and development services to third parties, including government entities, academic institutions and corporations, and from achieving milestones established by some of these contracts and in collaboration agreements.
+In general, we completed contracted research over periods ranging from six months to three years and recognize these revenues over the life of the contract as costs are incurred.
+Following our sale of Luna Labs in March 2022, we will no longer derive revenues from Luna Labs.